presigues/personal-links/README.md

 use this to check out my socials and other stuff, where i can link the website on my bio for said socials.

 hope its cool checking out this site and my socials!

+**self hosting instructions**

+1 download all files

+2 create a project file, call it whatever you want, and add all files to it

+3 use live server on vs code, click go live while viewing the html file